BNasmith/PTForsyth/PTFWorkofChrist.md

 nection, and critics were not slow to point them out.
-How could Christ in any real sense confess a sin, even a racial sin, with whose guilt He had nothing in common ?
+How could Christ in any real sense confess a sin, even a racial sin, with whose guilt He had nothing in common?
 Now that is rather a